 IMPORTANT: As of June 2020 San Diego Zoo has removed the escalator that used to go up the hill from Hua Mei Cafe to the top of the canyon at Parker Aviary.
 The elevator at Bashor Bridge is a good alternative or ride the Kangaroo Bus.

-Both these itineraries take into account the missing escalator and the Skyfari renovation closure.
+Both these itineraries take into account the missing escalator.
 They also cover all of the best animal exhibits and attractions at the zoo.
 I created one printable zoo walking route map for adults and another map for those with tykes.
 Read on for some questions and suggestions that will help you adapt what’s on the maps to plan a day that will make everyone happy.

 7 Questions to Help You Plan Your San Diego Zoo Itinerary